Hygeia: The Greek Goddess of Health

 Hygeia’s Counterparts

+Ensuring proper health is an integral part of any society.
 Hence, the personification of the concept is found in plenty in all corners of the world.
 Hygeia’s counterparts in other sources are all embodiments of the same idea.
 Every culture figured it out eventually.

-And every culture made its own myths and stories.
+And every culture made its own myths and stories:

 Hygeia’s Legacy

-Besides the Rod of Asclepius is a defining visage of modern healthcare, another symbol remains dominant.
+Besides the Rod of Asclepius being a defining visage of modern healthcare, another symbol remains dominant.
 The Bowl of Hygeia is one such icon that can be seen almost anywhere with any connection to pharmaceuticals.

 In fact, Hygeia and her bowl can be seen used as a logo by pharmacies and medical organizations throughout almost all of Europe.
 Though it is sometimes remixed with Asclepius’ star python, the message of ensuring proper healthcare remains prevalent.

 As a result, Hygeia and her legacy are fortified not through the advent of pop culture but by the more essential and psychological science of global healthcare.
-Hygeia knows how to sort out her priorities; you wouldn’t see her on the silver screen, but we bet you’d see her screen all sorts of diseases and turning on the killswitch for them.

 Conclusion